Randa Williams

-Randa Williams (née Duncan, born 1960/1961), is an American billionaire heir to the Duncan family fortune (through Enterprise Products, which remains under family control).
-She and her 3 siblings each hold an 8% stake in the family business.
+Randa Lynn Williams (née Duncan, born 1962) is an American billionaire heir to the Duncan family fortune (through Enterprise Products, which remains under family control).
+She and her three siblings each hold an 8% stake in the family business.

 Biography

 Randa Duncan was born to Barbara Ann and Dan Duncan.
 Her father, Dan Duncan, was the co-founder of Enterprise Products.

 She has a JD from the University of Houston and a bachelor's degree from Rice University.

 Career

 After school, she practiced law with Butler & Binion and Brown, Sims, Wise & White.
 Williams served as the president and chief executive officer (CEO) of Enterprise Products and vice president at Enterprise Products from 1994 to February 2001.

 She inherited $3.1 billion upon the death of her father.
 Due to a temporary repeal in the estate tax law for the year 2010, Duncan became, along with her siblings, one of the first American billionaires to pay no estate tax since its enactment.

-In 2019, she purchased Texas Monthly'.
+In 2019, she purchased Texas Monthly.